 The thoracic spine is the name given to the middle part of your back.
 It connects the base of your neck to the top of your lower back and is the longest section of your spine.
-The thoracic spine consist of 12 separate vertebrae which are stacked on top of each other, and we label them T1 through T12.
+The thoracic spine consists of 12 separate vertebrae which are stacked on top of each other, and we label them T1 through T12.

 The thoracic spine helps to support the torso and the chest area.
 Each of the ribs attaches onto the thoracic vertebrae and, like other parts of the spine, it protects and encases the spinal cord.
 The spinal cord forms part of our nervous system, which controls everything that goes on in the body.